Rameensajjad/scRNA-Analysis/README.md

 ### What This Step Does

-The clean gene expression matrix is loaded into Python and taken through normalization, dimensionality reduction, clustering, and cell type annotation using the **Scanpy** ecosystem.
+The clean gene expression matrix is loaded into an **AnnData object** in Python and taken through normalization, dimensionality reduction, clustering, and cell type annotation using the **Scanpy** ecosystem.
 Two samples (`s1d1` and `s1d3`) from the NeurIPS 2021 dataset are analyzed together.

 ---